FTSE falls to 3-month low on Greek debt concerns, easyJet skids

 LONDON, June 15 (Reuters) - Britain’s top share index slipped to trade at three-month lows on Monday, in line with a broad sell-off in European equities, after Greece failed again to reach a deal with its creditors and moved closer to defaulting on its debts.

-It has lost some 4 percent this month, also on the prospect that the U.S. Federal Reserve could begin a cycle of rate hikes from as early as September, but is still up 2.2 percent for the year.
+It has lost some 5 percent in two weeks, also on the prospect that the U.S. Federal Reserve could begin a cycle of rate hikes from as early as September, but is still up 2.5 percent for the year.

-Germany’s EU commissioner said it was time to prepare for a “state of emergency” as Greece and its creditors stuck to their positions after the collapse of talks aimed at preventing a default and possible euro exit.
+Julia Kloeckner, a senior official in German Chancellor Angela Merkel’s conservative Christian Democrats, said Greece was gambling too far and the patience of its creditors was running out.

 “Are we approaching the end-game?
 It looks highly likely this time around.
 Greece has been a handy reason to clear out of stocks over the past few weeks, with Fed-related jumpiness also playing its part,” IG analyst Chris Beauchamp said.